-8.5.2.1 In passenger ships and in special purpose ships each watertight compartment or similarly restricted space or group of spaces situated below the bulkhead deck shall have at least two means of escape, in any case one of which shall be independent of the door in the subdivision bulkhead.

-8.5.2.2 In passenger ships and in special purpose ships above the bulkhead deck each main vertical fire zone (refer to 2.2.1.2, Part VI "Fire Protection") or similarly restricted space or group of spaces shall have at least two means of escape one of which shall give access to a stairway forming a vertical means of escape to the places of embarkation into lifeboats and liferafts.
+- 8.5.2.1 In passenger ships and in special purpose ships each watertight compartment or similarly restricted space or group of spaces situated below the bulkhead deck shall have at least two means of escape, in any case one of which shall be independent of the door in the subdivision bulkhead. - 8.5.2.2 In passenger ships and in special purpose ships above the bulkhead deck each main vertical fire zone (refer to 2.2.1.2, Part VI "Fire Protection") or similarly restricted space or group of spaces shall have at least two means of escape one of which shall give access to a stairway forming a vertical means of escape to the embarkation stations of lifeboats and liferafts.

-8.5.2.3 In passenger ships the number and location of means of escape from special category spaces (refer to 1.5.9, Part VI "Fire Protection") are subject to special consideration by the Register, and the degree of safety for escape from these spaces to the places of embarkation into lifeboats and liferafts shall at least correspond to that specified in 8.5.2.1 and 8.5.2.2.
+8.5.2.3 In passenger ships the number and location of means of escape from special category spaces (refer to 1.5.9, Part VI "Fire Protection") depend on the degree of safety; the degree of safety for escape from these spaces to the embarkation stations of lifeboats and liferafts shall at least correspond to that specified in 8.5.2.1 and 8.5.2.2.

-For cargo ships in all ro-ro cargo spaces where the crew is normally employed the number and locations of escape routes to the open deck are subject to special consideration by the Register, but shall in no case be less than two and shall be widely separated.
+For cargo ships in all ro-ro cargo spaces where the crew is normally employed, at least two widely separated escape routes shall be provided.

-8.5.2.4 In cargo ships of 500 gross tonnage and upwards at each level of accommodation spaces there shall be at least two means of escape, as widely separated as possible, from each restricted space or group of spaces; from the spaces situated below the open deck the main means of escape shall be formed by a stairway, the other means of escape may be formed by a casing with a vertical ladder or by a stairway; from the spaces situated above the open deck the means of escape shall be formed by doors of stairways leading to the open deck or combination thereof.

-8.5.2.5 Exceptionally, the Register may dispense with one of the means of escape specified in 8.5.2.1 or 8.5.2.4, due regard being paid to the purpose and location of spaces and to the number of persons who normally might be quartered or employed there.

-8.5.2.6 Stairways serving only a space and a balcony in that space, as well as lifts shall not be considered as means of escape specified in 8.5.2.1 to 8.5.2.4.

-8.5.2.7 Each cinema hall shall be provided with at least two means of escape.
+- 8.5.2.4 In cargo ships of 500 gross tonnage and upwards at each level of accommodation spaces there shall be at least two means of escape, as widely separated as possible, from each restricted space or group of spaces; from the spaces situated below the open deck the main means of escape shall be formed by a stairway, the other means of escape may be formed by a casing with a vertical ladder or by a stairway; from spaces above the open deck the means of escape shall be stairways or doors to an open deck or a combination thereof.
+The open deck stated above shall be a category (10) (in accordance with 2.2.1.5, Part VI "Fire Protection"). - 8.5.2.5 Spaces may be dispensed with one of the means of escape required under 8.5.2.1 or 8.5.2.4, due regard being paid to the nature and location of the spaces and to the number of persons normally employed therein. - 8.5.2.6 Stairways serving only a space and a balcony in that space, as well as lifts shall not be considered as means of escape specified in 8.5.2.1 8.5.2.4. - 8.5.2.7 Each cinema hall shall be provided with at least two means of escape.
 Both exits shall be spaced from each other as wide as practicable.
-A readily seen inscription "Exit" or "Emergency exit" shall be provided above every such exit.

-8.5.2.8 The wheelhouse shall have two exits, one to each side of the navigation bridge, with a passageway through the house from side to side.

-8.5.2.9 The total width of exits from cinema halls shall be determined on the basis of 0,8 m per 50 persons, however, the width of each exit shall be not less than 1,1 m, when the number of seats is more than 50, and not less than 0,8 m when the number of seats is not more than 50.
+A readily seen inscription "Exit" or "Emergency exit" shall be provided above every such exit. - 8.5.2.8 The wheelhouse shall have two exits, one to each side of the navigation bridge, with a passageway through the house from side to side. - 8.5.2.9 The total width of exits from cinema halls shall be determined on the basis of 0,8 m per 50 persons, however, the width of each exit shall be not less than 1,1 m, when the number of seats is more than 50, and not less than 0,8 m when the number of seats is not more than 50.

 The width of each exit from accommodation and service spaces shall be not less than 0,6 m.
-The sizes of the ladderways from cargo holds shall be not less than 0.6×0.6 m.
+The sizes of the ladderways from cargo holds shall be not less than $0.6 \times 0.6$ m.